The Best Crypto Exchanges In Canada

-Unless you’ve been living under a rock, you’ve no doubt witnessed the sudden rise in the value of cryptocurrency over the past couple of years.
-Earlier this year, the market crossed the $2 trillion threshold and continues to dominate the headlines regularly.
+Unless you’ve been living under a rock, you’ve no doubt witnessed the sudden rise (and fall) in the value of cryptocurrency over the past couple of years.
+The market crossed the $3 trillion threshold at its peak and continues to dominate the headlines regularly.

 One of the easiest ways to buy and sell Bitcoin, Ethereum, and many other coins is through a cryptocurrency exchange.
 A crypto exchange allows investors to exchange Canadian or US dollars for digital currencies and swap between the coins themselves.

-In this review of the best crypto exchanges in Canada, I’ll let you know what the top exchanges have to offer.
-And, unlike many other crypto reviews, I’ll go out on a limb and make my pick for best overall.
-Ready?
+In this review of the best crypto exchanges in Canada, I’ll let you know what the top exchanges offer.
+Unlike many other crypto reviews, I’ll make my pick for the best overall.
 Let’s dive in!

-Bitbuy is our top pick for Canadian Crypto Exchange in 2021.
+Bitbuy continues to be our top overall pick for Canadian Crypto Exchange in 2022.
 Not only is it the most established exchange in Canada, but they get top marks for their competitive and transparent pricing.
 This advanced trading platform includes an iOS and Android app and top-notch customer support.

-Bitbuy has also gone to great lengths to provide its clients with the highest levels of security.
-Bitbuy is registered with FINTRAC, offers 95% cold storage, and all transactions involve 2-step verification.
-If there’s a drawback to Bitbuy, it’s that you can only trade seven currencies.
-Unless you want access to alternative currencies, Bitbuy is the exchange we recommend.
+Bitbuy has gone to great lengths to provide its clients with the highest levels of security.
+It is registered with FINTRAC, offers 95% cold storage, and all transactions involve 2-step verification.
+Unless you want greater access to alternative currencies, Bitbuy is the exchange we recommend.

-- Seven available currencies: BTC, BCH, EOS, ETH, LTC, XLM, XRP
+- Twenty-five available currencies, including BTC, BCH, EOS, ETH, LTC, XLM, XRP

 - Trading fees .10% to .20%